vkethana/vkethana.github.io/_posts/2025-01-05-cognateful.md

 Rather than pre-generating the sentences, I originally thought about generating them on the spot and feeding the model with information about the user's past performance.
 But pre-generating sentences is cheaper, and we can still adapt to the user's performance using the scoring system.
 - **Cognate ratios:**
-Originally, I scored sentences using a weighted combination of GPT-4's judgements and the percentage of cognate words in the sentence.
+Originally, I scored sentences using a weighted combination of GPT-4's judgments and the percentage of cognate words in the sentence.
 This is a bad idea because it treats all cognate words equally.
 For example, "ouvre" and "technologie" are both cognates but the latter is much easier to understand.
 I plan to return to this idea, using a system that gives better scores to some cognate words.